lara-unb/bayesianfiltering-cpp/README.md

 # About this library

 This library is developed to be of simple use, requiring only knowledgement on Bayesian filtering and object oriented C++ programming.
-It is contained in a single \p bayesianfiltering.hpp file.
+It is contained in a single bayesianfiltering.hpp file.

 It deals with both time varying linear and nonlinear discrete time models.
-For more details, see the documentation at \p /doc folder.
+For more details, see the documentation at /doc folder.

 # Dependencies

 The library was developed with little dependence on other libraries or operating system.
 Some dependencies vary according to the demos provided.
-See the corresponding \p Readme.md file.
+See the corresponding Readme.md file.

 ## EIGEN